yiisoft/validator/docs/guide/built-in-rules-nested.md

 - For more info about different ways of configuring rules via PHP attributes, please refer to [Configuring rules via PHP attributes] section.
-- For more info about possible data / rules combinations passed for validation please refer to "Using validator" section.
+- For more info about possible data / rules combinations passed for validation please refer to [Using validator] section.

 ### Using keys containing separator / shortcut